ClausStolz/SmartEnums/readme.md

 ```csharp
 var price = UserSubscription.OneMonth.GetValueOf<double>("Price", "1.0.0"); //return 169.0
 ```
+If you use method `GetValueOf<T>` without version for field that has some versions it return value of newest version.

 Also you can get newest versions using keyword implemented in config class.

 There are two keywords for get newest versions: